 What is a Warranty Bond?

-A Warranty Bond, also called a Maintenance Bond protects the owner of a completed construction project for a specified time period.
-This is done in order to avoid faulty workmanship, materials and design if such faults may arise later on.
-Construction projects are often too large to risk mistakes and faults with workmanship.
-However, some contractors may not be able offer the best guarantees due to a lack of experience or financial stability.
-When this is the case, owners have an option in obtaining what's called a maintenance bond from one company that will cover any flaws for up to ten (10) years after construction completion at no cost other than paying regular premiums until that time period has elapsed.
+A Warranty Bond, also known as a Maintenance Bond, safeguards the owner of a completed construction project for a specified period.
+This ensures against potential issues with workmanship, materials, and design.
+Such a bond becomes an important ingredient when contractors may not be able to offer the best guarantees due to limited experiences or financial stability.
+This bond from Swiftbonds will cover any flaws for up to ten (10) years post-construction completion at nominal regular premiums.

 How Much does a Warranty Bond Cost?

-You should expect to pay approximately 0.5-1% per year for the Warranty Bond on a typical performance contract bond.
+With Swiftbonds, you can anticipate paying roughly 0.5-1% per year for the Warranty Bond on a typical performance contract bond.
 This rate takes into account your credit score and the needed coverage.

 Does a Standard Performance Bond Cover the Warranty Period?

-Performance & Payment Bonds typically have a one-year warranty that the surety company is responsible for.
-One thing to keep in mind with performance and payment bonds, though, is they respond to the contract itself.
-So if you're looking at taking out this type of bond on your new construction project, then make sure it's worth your while as premium rates include cost associated with these types of warranties.
+Performance & Payment Bonds come with a one-year warranty managed by our expert team.
+Remember, these bonds respond directly to the contract itself.
+So ensure that it's worth your while as premium rates include cost associated with these types of warranties.

-If you need a warranty beyond the first year, then that will be an additional cost.
+For a warranty extension beyond the first year, an additional cost will be incurred.